-- The NodeB transmits HS-SCCH carrying a UE identity identifying the UE to which HS-DSCH TTI is to be granted.
+- 1) The NodeB transmits HS-SCCH carrying a UE identity identifying the UE to which HS-DSCH TTI is to be granted.
 In case of HS-DSCH transmissions in consecutive TTIs to the same UE, the same HS-SCCH shall be used for associated signalling.
+If the UE is configured in MIMO mode, the Node B shall determine appropriate HS-SCCH type for single or dual stream HS-DSCH transmission.
 If UE supports multi-carrier HS-DSCH reception, above HS-SCCH detection procedure applied on each independent carriers. - 2) The NodeB transmits HS-DSCH to the UE using the grant indicated in the HS-SCCH.
-If UE supports multicarrier HS-DSCH reception, the mapping relation between HS-SCCH and its associated HS-DSCH is set by higher layers. - 3) Upon receiving the HS-SICH from the respective UE, the status report (ACK/NACK and CQI) shall be passed to higher layers.
+If UE supports multicarrier HS-DSCH reception, the mapping relation between HS-SCCH and its associated HS-DSCH is set by higher layers.

+3) Upon receiving the HS-SICH from the respective UE, the status report (ACK/NACK and CQI) shall be passed to higher layers.
 If UE supports multi-carrier HS-DSCH reception, the mapping relation between HS-SICH and its associated HS-DSCH is set by higher layers.

 - 1) When indicated by higher layers, the UE shall start monitoring all HS-SCCHs that are in its HS-SCCH set as signalled to it by higher layers.
 The information carried on the HS-SCCH is described in [8].
 If UE supports multi-carrier HS-DSCH reception, the monitoring HS-SCCH set is signalled by higher layers. - 2) In the case that a HS-SCCH is identified to be correct by its CRC, the UE shall read the HS-PDSCHs indicated by the HS-SCCH.
+If the UE is configured in MIMO mode, UE may acquire HS-PDSCH resource allocation information of each stream according to the associated HS-SCCH.
 If UE supports multi-carrier HS-DSCH reception, UE may acquire HS-PDSCH resource allocation information of each carrier according to the associated HS-SCCHs, the mapping relation between every HS-SCCH and its associated HS-PDSCH is signalled by higher layers.
 In the case that a HS-SCCH is identified to be incorrect, the UE shall discard the data on the HS-SCCH and return to monitoring. - 3) After reading the HS-PDSCHs, the UE shall generate an ACK/NACK message and transmit this to the NodeB in the associated HS-SICH, along with the most recently derived CQI.
+If the UE is configured in MIMO mode, the CQI and ACK/NACK of each stream are transferred via the associated HS-SICH.
 If UE supports multi-carrier HS-DSCH reception, the CQI and ACK/NACK of every carrier are transferred via individual HS-SICH.